BlakeASmith/tabpuppet/README.md

 - [ ] Handle errors regarding host and clients becoming out of sync
 - [ ] Add configuration of the start URL to the popup instead of using the current active tab's URL
 - [ ] Allow multiple active sessions to be hosted from a single browser
+- [ ] Allow clients to connect mid-session and load up with the same state as the host tab
+- [ ] Notify peers when the host exits the room

 ## Installing